TRYPTIC SOY BROTH (TSB)

 USER QUALITY CONTROL

-Note: K85 is filtered using a 0.2 micron filter to remove non-viable organisms and is recommended for preparing suspensions of organisms for staining.
+Note: K85 and K285 are filtered using a 0.2 micron filter to remove non-viable organisms and is recommended for preparing suspensions of organisms for staining.

 Tryptic Soy Broth should appear clear, and light amber in color.